-Install Terminalwire on Linux or macOS
+Installs the Terminalwire client and the ogplus app on Linux or macOS

 curl -sSL https://terminalwire.sh | bash